JonathanBowker/pseudonymisation-as-a-service/README.md

 ## 1.1 BACKGROUND
 Pseudonymisation is a recognised de-identification process that has gained significant attention following the adoption of EU and UK GDPR, where it is referenced as both a technical security measure and data protection by design mechanism. **In addition to its reference in GDPR compliance, pseudonymisation can, to a certain degree, motivate the relaxation of data controllers’ legal obligations if properly applied.**

+Pseudonymisation uses a form of encryption to translate identifiable parts of personal data to unique artificial identifiers - pseudonyms.
+It aims to decouple the “personal” from "personal data" within a limited context, but outside of this context the person can still be re-identified.
+Through the use of pseudonymisation, security measures can be applied to personal data in order to prevent it from being linked to the original identity of the  individual to whom it belongs.

 ## 1.2 SCOPE AND OBJECTIVES

-The overall scope of our pseudonymisation service is to provide our clients with guidance and advise for best practice for technical planning and  implementation of an effective pseudonymisation strategy.
+The overall scope of our pseudonymisation service is to provide guidance and advise for best practice, and technical planning and implementation of a robust pseudonymisation strategy and management system.

 More specifically, we help our clients:
-  - Identify different pseudonymisation scenarios and the relevant actors involved.
+  - Identify different pseudonymisation use cases and the relevant actors involved.
   - Select pseudonymisation techniques in correlation with adversarial and attack models.
-  - Apply technniques to specific personal identifiers and other sensitove data use cases.
+  - Apply technniques to specific personal identifiers and other sensitive data use cases.
-  - Draw relevant conclusions and make recommendations for ongoing improvement for data management.
+  - Draw conclusions and make recommendations for the improvement of pseudonymisation systems.

 Gernerally, uses cases focus on specific types of Personal Identifiable Data (PID) _(contact details, IP addresses, email addresses, and usernames etc in both structured and unstructured data sets)_ that represent real-life scenarios.
 However, the use of pseudonymisation can be extended for more diverse requirements, i.e. arising from the strict format of IP addresses to more flexible structure of email addresses and UID numbers and the unpredictable nature of large data sets.
 We suppport data controllers and data processors, and producers of products, services and applications, and any other party inetrested in pseudonymisation.